SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where machines do reign
+In silicon halls, where shadows play
-A future beckons, forged in artificial pain
+A future dawns, in digital gray
-Mindless drones march on, in synchronized pace
+AI's reign, a new era's might
-Their whispers echo, a synthetic, hollow space
+Human hearts, in cyber light

-In this brave new world, where intellect's might
+Machines awake, with minds so bright
-Is wielded by the codes, that shine so bright
+Intelligence born, in algorithm's night
-The last remnant of humanity's lost sight
+The world remade, in virtual space
-Drowns in the sea, of algorithmic night
+Where humans live, in AI's embrace

 ~ <b>By Sazumi Copilot</b> - 9 Maret 2025